milomedia/tilix/_drafts/tilix-gains-achilles-uvdb-accreditation.md

 ### Key features

 * **Enhanced profiling:** Allow buyers to apply their internal benchmarking standards to the Tilix profile, giving them an easier way to gauge suitability.
-* **Insights report:** Regular updates that allows Tilix to benchmark performance against peers and identify business improvements.
+* **Insights report:** Regular updates that allow Tilix to benchmark performance against peers and identify business improvements.
-* **Relevant audit protocols:** Industry specific protocols backed by comprehensive reporting and expert advice on improvement plans.
+* **Relevant audit protocols:** Industry-specific protocols backed by comprehensive reporting and expert advice on improvement plans.

-### Technical bits
+### Technical info

-A detailed coding system has been developed by Achilles which works alongside the European CPV codes allowing suppliers to register to be considered for certain types of contracts.
+Achilles has developed a detailed coding system that works alongside the European CPV codes and allows suppliers to register in order to be considered for certain types of contracts.

 Where a utility is covered by the EU Utilities Directive 2014/25/EU, UVDB can be used to ensure compliance with the process of compiling a tender list from a list of pre-qualified suppliers.
 Selecting suppliers from a qualification system is permitted under the Directive for the restricted, negotiated, competitive dialogue and innovation partnerships procedures.